awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

        "GroupId": "sg-e1fb8c9a"
    }
    ```

+   Add a rule that allows SSH access from any IPv6 address using the [authorize\-security\-group\-ingress](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-ingress.html) command\.
+Note that the following syntax works only on Linux and macOS\.
+For syntax that works on Windows, see the [examples](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-ingress.html#examples) section in the *AWS CLI Command Reference*\.

    ```
    aws ec2 authorize-security-group-ingress --group-id sg-e1fb8c9a --ip-permissions '[{"IpProtocol": "tcp", "FromPort": 22, "ToPort": 22, "Ipv6Ranges": [{"CidrIpv6": "::/0"}]}]'